shigabeev/Machine-Learning-classes/README.md

-# Neural networks
+# Machine Learning
-There are materials for «special math» classes in NUST MISiS.
+There are materials for «Machine Learning» classes in NUST MISiS.
 Production code located in .py files.
 All the research is inside jupyter notebooks.

 ## Least squares
 First task was to implement least squares regression.